 - Mild local tenderness and/or bruising at the site of the injection.
 This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs (lumbar injections) or arm (cervical injections).
 Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) and occurs when there is serious bleeding or abscess near the spinal cord.
+This may require antibiotic treatment - There are very important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) and can occur when there is serious bleeding or infection abscess near the spinal cord, or even physical injury from the needle or injection itself.
+This is why the doctor takes such great care in performing the injection.
 Persistent weakness of the legs and/or incontinence require further urgent investigation.
-Very rarely cervical injections have caused severe harm or even death.
-These complications are so rare it is difficult to say how often they occur with certainty.
-Please speak to you doctor to discuss this issue fully. - · Blood pressure may temporarily fall and rarely, people may occasionally feel faint - Headache.
-On rare occasions the needle may be placed too far and spinal fluid (CSF) encountered.
+These injections have very rarely caused severe harm.
+Please speak to you doctor to discuss this issue fully - Blood pressure may temporarily fall and rarely, people may occasionally feel faint - Headache.
+On rare occasions the epidural needle may be placed too far and spinal fluid (CSF) encountered.
 This is called a dural puncture and may lead to headache that requires further treatment.
 If a severe headache does develop following your injection, take some Paracetamol, drink plenty of water and lie flat.
-If the headache continues for more than twenty-four hours please contact your GP or Pain Clinic - Injection treatments are not always effective and may not help your pain - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
-This is very rare.
-If you get chest pain or breathlessness, you should seek immediate medical help
+If the headache continues for more than twenty-four hours please contact your GP or Pain Clinic - Injection treatments are not always effective and may not help your pain